csandman/chakra-react-select/README.md

 `unstyled` to change the overall styling of the `Select`.
 These will reflect the various appearances available for
 [Chakra's `<Input />` component](https://chakra-ui.com/docs/components/input#changing-the-size-of-the-input).
+Alternatively, if you've added any custom variants to your Chakra theme you can use those instead.
+However, it is not guaranteed all styles will be applied how you intend them to as there are some differences in the structure of the Select's input component.

 If no `variant` is passed, it will default to `defaultProps.variant` from the theme for Chakra's `Input` component.
 If your component theme for `Input` is not